Robotic art: Performance art

-Pittsburgh has since the 1980's been an ongoing hub of performative robotic art-making.
+Pittsburgh has since the 1980s been an ongoing hub of performative robotic art-making.
 A steady series of robotic artists have had their origins in the Pittsburgh robotic art community or significantly developed their craft there.
-This includes Ken Goldberg, Ian Ingram, and Simon Penny who respectively developed "The Telegarden" (1995-2004), "On Beyond Duckling" (2004-2005), and Petit Mal (1989-2005) while in Pittsburgh.
+This includes Ken Goldberg, Ian Ingram, and Simon Penny who respectively developed "The Telegarden" (1995–2004), "On Beyond Duckling" (2004–2005), and Petit Mal (1989–2005) while in Pittsburgh.
 The confluence of an arts community that spans world famous institutions to bootstrapped collectives and the Carnegie Mellon University Robotics Institute underpins Pittsburgh's outsized role in robotic arts.

 David Karave's robotics and fire artwork, Home Automation, is an animatronic theatre performance, with themes of propaganda and peace.
 This robotic artwork was created over 3 years, by more than 30 artists in the US and Canada.
 The project has toured across the United States, and was shown at the Tennessee Bonnaroo festival with The Art of Such N Such.
 In 'Home Automation' a family of lifesize aluminum animatronic crash test dummies musically self-destruct, as they watch color code threat alerts on their projected home TV.
 The robot family's heads finally ignite into circuit-breaking flames.

-The German artist group RobotLab works with industrial KUKA robots in public spaces.
-It explores the relationship between machine and human by means of installations and performances.
-One of the group's installations is "Juke Bots", in which two robot arms create music by manipulating records on a turntable.

 Captured! by Robots is a touring band led by Jay Vance, along with several animatronic bandmates.
 Vance's music-making robots were created via pneumatic actuation and 3 integrated computer systems.
 The ultimate goal, Vance states "is to create a live experience that blurs the line between the audience and his hard-rockin', sailor-talkin' automatons".

+Human Study #4, La Classe, a theatrical art installation with twenty one drawing robots was premiered in 2017 during the Merge Festival in London and was featured on BBC and Wired.
+The play was telling stories of conformism, revolt, and childhood.
+In 2019 the artwork by Patrick Tresset was awarded an honorary mention at the Prix Ars Electronica, a smaller version with ten robots was exhibited at this occasion in Linz.